What Are Energy Products?

 This is a newer category of products, the purpose of which is to allow increased oxygen at the cellular level.
 This again ties into the basic energy systems of the body as several of them depend on a sufficient oxygen supply.
 This is a small, shall I say unproven area but one that deserves research.

 These are mostly based around caffeine but also contain “pump” enhancing ingredients.
 They promote an intense, focused training session with an emphasis on the pump.

 - To provide goal-specific increased energy.

-It’s important to understand that there’s more to energy than just a “buzz” and that improved performance will result from a well planned approach that takes advantage of the right choices for the task in terms of energy products.
-This will, in many cases, mean an approach which will include more than one product for increased energy.
-For example, most bodybuilders insure they have ingested enough carbs from both food and supplements to fill glycogen stores which in turn allow for a well performed workout in which you are able to hit your set and rep goals.
+It’s important to understand that there’s more to energy than just a “buzz”.
+Improved performance will result from a well planned approach that takes advantage of the right choices for the task at hand.
+This will, in many cases, mean an approach that includes more than one product for increased energy.
+For example, most bodybuilders insure they have ingested enough carbs from both food and supplements to fill glycogen stores.
+This in turn allows for a well performed workout in which you are able to hit your set and rep goals.

-As stated above, you must choose to your goals.
+As stated above, you must choose according to your goals.
 Given that, there are many choices available in each category of energy product.
-As always, you have powders, softgels, tabs and capsules to choose from.
+As always, you have powders, softgels, tabs, and capsules to choose from.
 Formula products, of which I am a big fan, will often be the easiest choice as they can cover several energy categories with just one product.
-Pre-workout powders, for example, will contain caffeine sources as well as ginseng, B vitamins and creatine and in some cases carbohydrates.
-Carb intake in preparation for a workout has to be properly timed and the use of a pre workout is one aid in this process.
+Pre-workout powders, for example, will contain caffeine sources as well as ginseng, B vitamins and creatine, and in some cases carbohydrates.
+You need to properly time carb intake in preparation for a workout.
+The use of a pre-workout is one aid in this process.